 Temper tantrums are normal in children between about the age of 1 to 3 years old but should decrease by the time they are 5 years old.
 Angry outbursts tend to diminish as children become socialized, are able to verbally communicate their thoughts and needs, and learn to regulate their emotions.
-For elementary-school aged kids, you can expect tantrums to occur occasionally when your child is hungry, tired, or sick.
+For elementary school kids, you can expect tantrums to occur occasionally when your child is hungry, tired, or sick.
+The uncertainty of the pandemic and distance learning may also trigger tantrums in elementary-age children.

 If your child shows any of the signs below, then you will want to set up an appointment with a child psychologist or therapist: